banisterious/obsidian-custom-selected-word-count/README.md

 ## Usage

 1. Select text in any view mode
-2. View the word count:
+2. Access the text analysis:
    - Use the command palette and search for "Count Selected Words"
    - Click the ribbon button (if enabled)
    - Click the status bar count (if enabled)
-  - View the real time count in the status bar (if enabled)
+   - View the real time word count in the status bar (if enabled)
+3. View comprehensive analysis in the modal:
+   - Word count with advanced detection
+   - Character count (if enabled in settings)
+   - Sentence count (if enabled in settings)
+   - Copy individual metrics to clipboard
+   - View historical analysis data

 ## Support My Work